kyler1709/NHLGoalLight/README.md

    ```
 3. **Set up your Kasa smart bulb**
    - Ensure it's connected to the same network as your PC.
-   - Find its IP address using `kasa discover` or your router settings.
+   - Find its IP address using `kasa discover`

 ## 🚀 Running the Script
-Run the script to check for goals and flash the bulb:
 ```sh
 python main.py
 ```